Spiritfarer

 Spiritfarer is an indie management sim and sandbox action game developed and published by Canadian studio Thunder Lotus Games.
 It was released for Microsoft Windows, macOS, Linux, PlayStation 4, Nintendo Switch, Xbox One, Android and Stadia in August 2020.
 The main character, Stella, becomes a "Spiritfarer" whose job is to ferry the spirits of the deceased to the afterlife, accompanied by her cat, Daffodil.
 The game revolves around a series of quests given to Stella by the spirits aboard her ship.

 It received generally positive reviews from critics praising its slow-paced gameplay, detailed animation, orchestral musical score, emotional depth, and unique themes, and had sold over a million units by December 2021.
 Following the game's initial release, Thunder Lotus supported Spiritfarer by adding new content via free updates; upon the final update on December 13, 2021, it was retitled Spiritfarer: Farewell Edition.
-The game was released for iOS and Android via Netflix on October 2022.
+The game was released for iOS and Android via Netflix in October 2022.